rickymoorhouse/blog/content/blog/2022/costa-rica-finca/index.md

 {{<fig "IMG_4260.jpeg">}}

 After eating we were taken on a [walking tour of the farm](https://www.strava.com/activities/7009938856) where we got to see how the farms puts sustainability into action throughout all the different things they produce.
 We started by visiting the cheese factory where they make the cheese for the hotel from the cows milk.
-They make the cheese in the mornings so we got to taste some of the different types of cheeses and see the smoker in action - they burn discarded rice husks to get the smoke, which then are re-used again in the compost mixture they make.
+They make the cheese in the mornings, so we got to taste some of the different types of cheeses and see the smoker in action - they burn discarded rice husks to get the smoke, which then are re-used again in the compost mixture they make.

 {{<fig "IMG_4262.jpeg">}}
 {{<fig "IMG_4263.jpeg">}}